sirgallo/atmChallenge/cli/CLI.md

-# Key Val Store CLI/Provider
+# CLI/Provider

-`A command line tool for interacting with the key-val store` *performed within main project directory* [@root](../)
+`A command line tool for interacting with the ledger` *performed within main project directory* [@root](../)